davidkdickson/davidkdickson.github.io/_posts/2011-05-06-considering-the-command-pattern-in-F#.md

 ---
 layout: post
-title: Considering the Command Pattern in F#
+title: Considering the command pattern in F#
 ---

 The [command pattern](http://en.wikipedia.org/wiki/Command_pattern) describes a way to represent actions in an application.
 It is used to encapsulate actions so that they can be invoked at some later point.
 We often see collections of commands that specify steps of a process or operations that the user can choose from.
 Below is an object oriented way of implementing this pattern.